jestlandia/Navarro-pw/README.md

 - Steam
 - DeviantArt
 - Vimeo
+- Twitch
+- Discord
+- RuTube

-**Note**: X/Twitter and Twitch are not supported due to lack of reliable detection methods.
+**Note**: X/Twitter is not supported due to lack of reliable detection methods.

 ## Output